kristof-levai-github/CCNA-studies/README.md

 Cisco Certified Network Associate (CCNA) is an entry-level certification offered by Cisco Systems, one of the world's leading networking equipment providers.
 The CCNA certification validates your ability to install, configure, operate, and troubleshoot small to medium-sized networks.

+__note: exercises may overlap, for example: eigrp pka may contain VLAN, DHCP, ACL, etc

 # **Repository Contents**

 In this repository, you'll find a collection of .pka files corresponding to various networking activities I completed during my CCNA studies.
 Each .pka file represents a different scenario, such as setting up a basic network, implementing VLANs, configuring routing protocols, and more.